 Nature lovers will find plenty to do.
 Embark on a thrilling fishing trip.
 Sail along the coast and look for wildlife.
 Or, climb to the top of Mount Aksla, where you'll enjoy sweeping views of Alesund, the surrounding islands, the fjords and the Sunnmore Alps.

 Each year, the town hosts an array of lively festivals—from the Festival of New Norwegian Literature, Art and Music to the Alesund Boat Festival to the Norwegian Food Festival.
 If your timing is right, you may be able to join in on the festival fun.

 When you're ready for refreshment, Alesund has much to offer.
 Delight in international options as well as Norwegian cuisine.
 Traditional foods in Norway are influenced by the geography of the region.
-Common staples at the dinner table include seafood, root vegetables, fruit, cured meats and wild game—like moose, reindeer and duck.
+Common staples at the dinner table include seafood, root vegetables, fruit, cured meats and wild game.

 You'll find several souvenir shops conveniently located near the port, as well as a variety of shopping options in the downtown area.
 Popular souvenirs include knitted sweaters and jackets, glass, ceramics, jewelry and locally-produced crafts.

 Past and Present

 The history of Alesund can be traced back to the Viking period.
 In the 19th and 20th centuries, the town began to flourish with the growth of its fishing industry.

 Although the town was partially destroyed by a fire in 1904, it was completely rebuilt—and continues to thrive today as a popular fishing center and tourist destination.